 (Adds company news, futures)

-May 24 (Reuters) - Britain's FTSE 100 index futures were down 0.1 percent on Wednesday ahead of the cash market open.
+July 11 (Reuters) - Britain’s FTSE 100 index is seen opening 2 points higher on Tuesday, according to financial bookmakers, with futures up 0.14 percent ahead of the cash market open.

 * For more on the factors affecting European stocks, please click on: cpurl://apps.cp./cms/?pageId=livemarkets

 > Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * For Top News : topnews.reuters.com (Reporting by Harish Bhaskar)